Chin2109/Drone-Fastfood-Delivery/README.md

-# Bento Backend 🍱
+# Drone Food Backend

-Bento is a full-stack food delivery platform connecting restaurants, customers, and delivery personnel.
+Drone Food Backend is a full-stack food delivery platform connecting restaurants, customers, and delivery personnel.
 This repository contains the backend, built with **Spring Boot**, providing APIs for authentication, order management, restaurant listings, and real-time order tracking.

 ## 🚀 Features
 - **Authentication & Authorization**: Secure login and access control for customers, restaurants, and delivery personnel.